-My psoriasis goes into remission after one day at certain hot springs in Mexico.
-I know people whose general health and well-being benefit with a stay at many hot springs of Mexico.
-An insomniac who had not slept a full night in ten years slept soundly each night she stayed at one Mexican hot spring - year after year.
-My book is out-of-print.
+My psoriasis goes into remission after one day at specific thermal springs in Mexico.
+I know people whose general health and well-being benefit with a stay at many of them.
+An insomniac who traveled with me hadn't slept a full night in ten years went to the land of Nod each night she stayed at one Mexican hot spring - year after year.